 The NDEP’s current and historic air quality monitoring data for Pahrump can be accessed on our near real-time monitoring page.

 County Commissioners Approve Air Quality Ordinance.

 The Pahrump Regional Planning District Dust Control Regulations (Nye County Ordinance 289) were adopted by the Nye County Board of Commissioners on August 17, 2004, and became effective on January 1, 2005.
-The NDEP provides funding for an inspector position based in Pahrump to assist Nye County staff in implementing and enforcing the requirements of the dust control regulations for the Pahrump Regional Planning District.
+The Nye County Air Quality Department enforces the dust control regulations for the Pahrump Regional Planning District.
 Current dust regulations are codified here (see Title 15).